xpack/web-doxygen/website/docs/api/classes/translatorbulgarian.md

-<p>Used as ansicpg for RTF file</p>
+Used as ansicpg for RTF file

-<p>The following table shows the correlation of Charset name, Charset Value and Codepage number:</p>
+The following table shows the correlation of Charset name, Charset Value and Codepage number:

 <pre><code>Charset Name       Charset Value(hex)  Codepage number